Chapter 5:

 Part 3

 “Alright!
 Come on Nick’o, push as hard as you can!”
-Vernon shouted up to Nicolaus who levitated in the air!
-Nicolaus was attempting to use his telekinesis to push away a large wall-like object created by Vergil.
-The glassy white monolith reached from the ground upward, sprouting toward the clouds!
-Despite its creator having just made the object, at the time, he was busy trying to make a ball roughly as tall as himself.
+Vernon shouted up to the levitating Nicolaus!
+Before him, a glassy white monolith reached up from the ground toward the clouds, towering over him and the trees around!
+The telekinetic was attempting to use his powers to push away the imposing wall-like object, blasting it at full force with azure haze!
+The Despite its creator having just made the object, at the time, he was busy trying to molding a ball roughly as tall as himself.

 “Why…am I…doing this again?”
-Nicolaus asked, clearly approaching his limit as the stream of mist slowly dithered.
+Nicolaus asked, approaching his limit as the stream of mist slowly dithered.

 “…” Nicolaus gave up on moving the wall with a deep sigh.
 “You can take it down now, Vergil.”
 He descended to the ground alongside Vernon just as Vergil finished his experiment.